ArgonDesign/alogic/doc/ports.md

 #### Output storage with `sync` ports

-Similarly to ports without flow control, `sync` ports are driven from registers by default, and can be declared combinatorial using the `wire` storage
+Similarly to ports without flow control, `sync` ports (and their `valid` signals) are also driven from registers (local flops in the FSM) by default.
-specifier:
+They can also be declared combinatorial using the `wire` storage specifier:

 ```
 fsm syncports {